isabella232/document-services.en/help/usecases/searching.md

 Now create two functions: makeOCR to display the uploaded form and then makeOCRPost for processing the uploaded document.
 Save the original form to a database, then save the transformed form to the output folder of your application.

 The Adobe-provided credentials from the pdftools-api-credentials.json file are loaded in each case before transforming the file.

+>[!NOTE]
+>
-Note that the Document Service’s OCR feature supports only PDF documents.
+>The Document Service’s OCR feature supports only PDF documents.

 Also, add the code snippet below to the Modes/Document.js file of your application.